 - Cheap Heat: It's one thing to go into a town and insult it.
 Part of her introduction at Beyond Wrestling events in Providence, RI included her being announced as the "ONLY good thing" to ever come out of Providence.

 - Cosplay: As Queen Beryl from Sailor Moon in this picture.

 - Cowardly Lion: Much less competitive and much more skittish than her mentor, Daizee Haze, but becomes her mirror image when properly motivated.
-Even she was surprised when Ian Riccaboni pointed out that coming into the first show Scott had the best WOH record after Klein.
+Even she was surprised when Ian Riccaboni pointed out that coming into the first show dedicated to it Scott had the best WOH record after Kelly Klein.

 - Damsel in Distress: She got taken hostage by S.C.U.M. for a short while in one episode.